A Direct Evaluation of the Periods of the Weierstrass Zeta Function: The Weierstrass Zeta Function

-We specialize $Z_{L}(z)$ to $L=L_{\tau}$ in order to obtain (which is known to be an absolutely convergent sum), and we fix the following summation order: Again we sum first over $d$ and then over $c$, and in each of them we take first the index 0, and then the summands of $d$ and $-d$ (in the inner sum) or $c$ and $-c$ (in the outer sum) together.
-We then write $Z_{\tau}(z)$ as the sum of three infinite series, each corresponding to an element in the parentheses in the latter expression, namely
+(which is known to be an absolutely convergent sum), and fix the following summation order: We sum first over $d$ and then over $c$, and for each index ($c$ or $d$) we take first the value 0, and then the terms with $d$ and $-d$ (in the inner sum) or $c$ and $-c$ (in the outer sum) together.
+We then write $Z_{\tau}(z)$ as the sum of three terms, each corresponding to one of the elements in the parentheses of Equation \eqref{Zetatau}.
+The first term becomes